SilkCommunity/SilkyNvg/README.md

 To create a custom render implementation, the renderer class musst implement `SilkyNvg.Rendering.INvgRenderer`.
 This interface contains the following methods and properties:

+#### OpenGL Renderer
+The [OpenGL renderer](https://github.com/MatijaBrown/SilkyNvg/tree/main/src/rendering/SilkyNvg.Rendering.OpenGL) is highly straightforward to use: In the constructer the API-Object and additional flags have to be specified, the rest is handled internally.
+See the [NanoVG OpenGL Renderer](https://github.com/memononen/nanovg/tree/077b65e0cf3e22ee4f588783e319b19b0a608065#opengl-state-touched-by-the-backend) for more info.

+#### Vulkan Renderer
+The [Vulkan renderer](https://github.com/MatijaBrown/SilkyNvg/tree/main/src/rendering/SilkyNvg.Rendering.Vulkan) requires specifying some more additional information for creation using the `SilkyNvg.Rendering.Vulkan.VulkanRendererParams` struct, such as the current device, custom allocators if used, the command buffer to render on and the current render pass.
+Furthermore, the constructor takes the API object and the queue to be used.
+For additional info, see this [NanoVG Vulkan Renderer](https://github.com/danilw/nanovg_vulkan)

+For further details, see the [NanoVG doc](https://github.com/memononen/nanovg/), as the API and implementations are intentionally kept similar.

 > #### INvgRenderer
 > - `bool EdgeAntiAlias` Wheather or not antialiasing was enabled when creating the renderer.
 Used because some renderers might not support > antialiasing.
 > - `bool Create()` Is called when NanoVG is initialized.
 Initialize the renderer here.
 Return false if initialization failed, otherwise return true.